-At Charterhouse it matters to us that our students acquire skills and opportunities to become self-sufficient and live a good life.
-Our approach focuses on kids’ individual academic, behavioral, social and emotional needs while addressing the four developmental needs of the Circle of Courage™—belonging, independence, mastery and generosity.
+At Charterhouse School it matters to us that our students acquire skills and opportunities to become self-sufficient and live a good life.
+Our approach focuses on a student’s individual academic, behavioral, social and emotional needs while addressing the four developmental needs of the Circle of Courage™—belonging, independence, mastery and generosity.

 Many of our students have experienced childhood trauma and are learning to live with mental health challenges.
 Charterhouse School offers services within four categories: